Pub History & Tales

 The International Order of Odd Fellows is a fraternal order that originally built the historical landmark building which houses The Black Sheep.
 It seems that in 1879, racing with the Masons to see who could build a club house quicker, using huge river rocks for a foundation, old growth headers, and brick, the Odd Fellows finished first!
 Well haste makes waste as they say, and eventually the facades of both buildings began to peel away and needed reinforcement and repair.
 Again a sense of urgency was injected into the building.
 Once all was secure, the Odd Fellows gathered on Thursday nights, sang songs (I found some of the sheet music in the walls while renovating) and did whatever guys did for a kick back then when forests were old and thick.
 Over time, this grand space has welcomed many different people for many different purposes.
 What better history than that for The Black Sheep?

 The Black Sheep offers traditional British recipes along with vegetarian and Pacific Northwest favorites for dinner and late night fayre.

-Our homemade cuisine is prepared fresh daily by our team of artisan cooks led by Chef James Jones.
+Our homemade cuisine is prepared fresh daily by our team of artisan cooks led by Chef Colin Cox.
 We use only the finest and freshest, locally sourced, quality organic ingredients available to prepare your meal with love and care.